The Flying Mail

 The Flying Mail is a 1926 American silent action film directed by Noel M. Smith.
 The film stars Al Wilson, Joseph W. Girard and Kathleen Myers.
 The Flying Mail was one of a series of films that showcased the exploits of the air mail service.

 Plot

-Following a party, Sherry Gillespie (Al Wilson), a U. S. Mail flyer, awakes to find himself in a strange apartment and is shown evidence by Cleo Roberts (Carmelita Geraghty) that they were married the previous evening.
-Bart Sheldon (Harry von Meter), the leader of a gang, plots with a henchman to fly Sherry's aircraft and cautions Cleo not to let the pilot escape.
+Following a party, Sherry Gillespie, a U. S. Mail flyer, awakes to find himself in a strange apartment and is shown evidence by Cleo Roberts that they were married the previous evening.
+Bart Sheldon, the leader of a gang, plots with a henchman to fly Sherry's aircraft and cautions Cleo not to let the pilot escape.